2024 United States Senate elections: Nebraska

 There were two elections in Nebraska, due to the resignation of Ben Sasse.

 Nebraska (regular)

 Two-term Republican Deb Fischer was reelected in 2018 with 57.7% of the vote.
 On May 14, 2021, Fischer announced she was seeking reelection, despite previously declaring an intention to retire.
 Dan Osborn, a union leader and steamfitter, ran as an independent.
 Since Osborn declared, the Democratic Party fielded no candidates in order to endorse him, but he stated he would accept the help of no parties.

+Deb comfortably won re-election defeating Osborn.